The Low-Down on Interior Design Professional Organizations like ASID, IIDA, IDS, NKBA, and IFDA

 Membership extends to designers, as well as to showroom personnel, manufacturers, distributors, and suppliers.
 Both individuals and businesses can become members within 71 different chapters in 10 regions.

-NKBA offers professional certifications: Certified Kitchen and Bath Designer, Certified Kitchen Designer, Certified Bath Designer, Associate Kitchen and Bath Designer, and at the very highest level of achievement and expertise – Certified Master Kitchen and Bath Designer.
+NKBA offers two professional certifications: Certified Kitchen and Bath Designer (CKBD) and, at the very highest level of achievement and expertise—Certified Master Kitchen and Bath Designer (CMKBD).
 Industry experience and the passing of various exams are required to achieve these credentials.

 NKBA also publishes planning guidelines for kitchen and bath design, a key publication resource that designers used to ensure codes and standards compliance for optimally-functioning kitchens and baths, as well as laundry rooms, closets, home offices, and gyms.
 And they provide many CEU opportunities and webinars to allow members to stay updated on evolving industry information and trends.